hussius/deeplearning-biology/README.md

 In this work from Facebook's AI group, the BERT language model is used to train a language model on 86 billion amino acids across 250 million sequences.
 Like with ULMFiT (above), the idea is to use transfer learning: pre-training on a massive amount of data to teach a model something about the underlying logic of the language of DNA or proteins, in order to then be able to fine-tune the model for specific tasks.
 Unfortunately I haven't found any implementation for this yet.

+**ProtTrans: Towards Cracking the Language of Life’s Code Through Self-Supervised Deep Learning and High Performance Computing** [[github](https://github.com/agemagician/ProtTrans)][[huggingface](https://huggingface.co/Rostlab/prot_bert_bfd)][[preprint](https://www.biorxiv.org/content/10.1101/2020.07.12.199554v2)]

+A large-scale effort to train and benchmark Transformer models on protein sequences, this project even has provided several of its models to the public on the HuggingFace model hub.
+The abstract starts: *"Computational biology and bioinformatics provide vast data gold-mines from protein sequences, ideal for Language Models (LMs) taken from Natural Language Processing (NLP).
+These LMs reach for new prediction frontiers at low inference costs.
+Here, we trained two auto-regressive language models (Transformer-XL, XLNet) and two auto-encoder models (Bert, Albert) on data from UniRef and BFD containing up to 393 billion amino acids (words) from 2.1 billion protein sequences (22- and 112-times the entire English Wikipedia).
+The LMs were trained on the Summit supercomputer at Oak Ridge National Laboratory (ORNL), using 936 nodes (total 5616 GPUs) and one TPU Pod (V3-512 or V3-1024)."*

 ### Multi-omics integration <a name='integration'></a>

 **Rise of Deep Learning for Genomic, Proteomic, and Metabolomic Data Integration in Precision Medicine.** [[paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6207407/)]